Sangoku/intelijAIProxy/README.md

     - API Location: `http://localhost:3001`
 5. Test the connection to ensure everything is working correctly.

-after that the models from your provider shold be in the dropdown in the chat  inside intelij
+After that the models from your provider should be in the dropdown in the chat  inside intelij